Juneau, Alaska: Roads

 Avalanche hazards, steep slopes, cold weather and environmental protection concerns are factors that make road construction and maintenance both difficult and costly.

 The Juneau-Douglas Bridge connects the Juneau mainland with Douglas Island.

-There are no roads connecting Juneau to the rest of North America, although cars can use the ferries to connect to the road network.
-Juneau is one of only four state capitals not served by an Interstate highway (the others being Dover, Delaware, Jefferson City, Missouri, and Pierre, South Dakota).
+No roads connect Juneau to the rest of North America; ferries allow access to the road network.
+There is a lack of places to build a road.
+A route to the east would fail due to an icefield the size of Rhode Island separating Juneau from Atlin, British Columbia.
+Similarly, the route up the Taku River is blocked by ever-shifting glaciers.
+Juneau is one of only four state capitals not served by an Interstate highway (the others being Dover, Delaware; Jefferson City, Missouri; and Pierre, South Dakota).

 Juneau Access Project

 Juneau's roads remain separate from other roads in Alaska and in the Lower 48.
-There have been plans to connect Juneau to Haines and Skagway by road since before 1972, with funding for the first feasibility study acquired in 1987.
+In the past there have been plans to connect Juneau to Haines and Skagway by road since before 1972, with funding for the first feasibility study acquired in 1987.
 The State of Alaska Department of Transportation and Public Facilities announced in 2005 that the connection was to be provided partly by road, and partly by fast ferry.
 A 51 mi road would be built on the east side of Lynn Canal to a new ferry terminal at the Katzehin River estuary.
-A ferry would take cars from the terminal to Haines and Skagway, where the cars could then access the rest of North America.
+A ferry would be able to transport cars from the terminal to Haines and Skagway and the North American road system.
 In 2006, the project was estimated to cost $258 million, and in 2007, the estimate was increased to $350 million.
 Annual costs have been estimated from $2.1 million to $12 million, depending on the length of the road.
-The Western Federal Lands Center estimates the project will cost $491 million.
-As of 2009, $25 million has been spent on the project.
+The Western Federal Lands Center estimated the project would cost $491 million.

-Local opinions on constructing a road link to the outside world are mixed.
-Some residents see such a road as a much-needed link between Juneau and the rest of the world which will also provide great economic benefits to the city, while many other residents are concerned about the project's financial costs along with environmental and social impacts.
+Local opinions on constructing a road link to the outside world were mixed.
+Some residents saw such a road as a much-needed link between Juneau and the rest of the world which will also provide great economic benefits to the city, while many other residents were concerned about the project's financial costs along with environmental and social impacts it could have on Lynn Canal.

 Citing the state's multibillion-dollar financial crisis, Governor Bill Walker announced on December 15, 2016, that the state is no longer backing construction of the Juneau Access Improvements Project.
+Eventually the project lost its steam and was ended in July 2018 with the Federal Highway Administration (FHWA) releasing their Record of Decision, selecting the no-build alternative for the Juneau Access Project, halting construction on the road.